5.9M People Expected To Travel Through LAX During Holiday Travel Rush

-LOS ANGELES (CBSLA) — The frenzied holiday travel rush was already underway Tuesday at Los Angeles International Airport.
+LOS ANGELES (CBSLA) — The frenzied holiday travel rush is underway at Los Angeles International Airport.

 Between now and Jan.
-6, 5.9 million passengers were expected to travel through the airport.
+6, 5.9 million passengers are expected to travel through the airport.

 This year’s numbers are similar to what they were last holiday season, but the airport is now experiencing more construction as well as changes to the pick-up and drop-off processes.